-Food and covered drinks are permitted throughout the library.
-You may also enjoy vending machines in the lobbies at Old Worthington Library and Northwest Library, where we offer lattes, cold drinks and a variety of snacks.
+Covered drinks only are permitted throughout the Library.
+You may also enjoy vending machines in the lobbies at Old Worthington Library and Northwest Library, offering a variety of hot and cold drinks.

 All residents of Ohio are eligible to apply for a library card.
 You may fill out an application in-person at any of our library locations or you can apply online.